OCR-D/spec/web_api.md

 limited to, hardware configuration, installed processors, and information about each processor.

-**Processing**: Via the service endpoints in this section, one can get information about a specific [processor](https://ocr-d.de/en/spec/glossary#ocr-d-processor), trigger a processor run, and check a status of a running processor.
+**Processing**: Via the service endpoints in this section, one can get information about a specific [processor](https://ocr-d.de/en/spec/glossary#ocr-d-processor), trigger a processor run, and check the status of a running processor.
 By exposing these endpoints, the server can encapsulate the detailed setup of the system and offer users a single entry to the processors.
-The implementation of this section is provided by [OCR-D Core](https://github.com/OCR-D/core).
-Implementors do not need to implement it.
+The implementation of this section is provided by [OCR-D/core](https://github.com/OCR-D/core).
+Implementors do not need to implement it themselves, they can reuse and/or extend the reference implementation from OCR-D/core.

-**Workflow**: Beyond single processors, one can manage entire [workflows](https://ocr-d.de/en/spec/glossary#ocr-d-workflow), i.e. a series of connected processor configurations.
+**Workflow**: Beyond single processors, one can manage entire [workflows](https://ocr-d.de/en/spec/glossary#ocr-d-workflow), i.e. a series of connected processor instances.
 In this spec, a workflow amounts to a [Nextflow](https://www.nextflow.io/) script.
-Some information about Nextflow and how to use it in OCR-D is documented [here](nextflow.md).
+Some information about Nextflow and how to use it in OCR-D is documented [in the nextflow spec](nextflow).

 **Workspace**: The service endpoints in this section concern data management, which in OCR-D is handled via [workspaces](https://ocr-d.de/en/spec/glossary#workspace).
-Processing (via single processors or workflows) always refers to existing workspaces.
+Processing (via single processors or workflows) always refers to existing workspaces, i.e. combinations of `mets.xml` and downloaded files from the `mets.xml`.

 ## Usage